|F-1 Curricular Practical Training

 (Fuqua School students only should use the "Practical Training Internship Cooperative Agreement Approval Form," which is available at Fuqua's International Center.
-Law School students only should use the "Ad Hoc Internship Agreement Form" available in Dean Horowitz's Office.
+Law School students only should use the "Ad Hoc Internship Agreement Form" available from the International Studies office.
 MEM and MEng students will receive a specific letter from the MEM department to be used).

 - Obtain an offer letter from your employer.
 The offer letter must contain specific starting and ending dates (not a range), the physical worksite address, name of supervisor and his/her contact information, salary, and a brief description of the employment.